paramraghavan/python-pytest/README.md

 ## localstack
 A third option is localstack, which allows you to bring up an entire AWS cloud stack locally.
+To add